rj-oidc/e2e-action-workflows/workshop/exercise-1/1_repo-project-management.md

   issues:
     types: [assigned]
 ```
-4. We want to run the job when an issue with feature tag is assigned to someone.
-For this we will get deatils from `github.event` and check if `feature` label is present.
+4. We want to run the job only when feature issue is assigned to someone.
+For this we get deatils from `github.event` and check if `feature` label is present.
 ```yaml
 jobs:
   issue-assigned: